DataSystemsGroupUT/dataeng/Cassandra.md

 In order to find a particular key in the file, you no longer just need a spare index of the offsets

 ### [[Bloom Filter]]

 - Compact way of representing a set of items
 - Checking for existence in set is cheap
-- Some probability of false positives:an item not in set maycheck true as being in set
+- Some probability of false positives and item not in set may check true as being in set
 - Never false negatives

 ![right fit](./attachments/bloomfilter.png)